Guidance

 If you are an unaccompanied asylum-seeking child, we will also give your details to an organisation independent from the Home Office called “The Children’s Panel”, who will advise and assist you in your contact with the Home Office and local government agencies.

-Apply to stay in the UK as stateless person
+Apply to stay in the UK as a stateless person

-If you do not fear return to your country of origin or country of former habitual residence, you may decide to apply for permission to stay in the UK as a stateless person.
-You can apply to stay in the UK as a stateless person if you meet the requirements in Part 14 of the Immigration Rules.
-You can normally stay in the UK for 5 years if you’re given permission to stay (known as ‘leave to remain’).
-You can apply for settlement or further leave when your leave expires.
+This route is for a person in the UK who has no nationality and is stateless, and is unable to become, or obtain a status leading to becoming, a permanent resident of another country.
+You can apply to stay in the UK as a stateless person if you meet the requirements in Appendix Statelessness of the Immigration Rules.
+You can normally stay in the UK for 5 years if you’re given permission to stay (also known as ‘leave to remain’).
+You can apply for settlement or further leave when your permission to stay expires.

 If you cannot return to another country because you fear persecution there, you should claim asylum first.